beelabhmc/bee_recruitment_exp_2022/README.md

 This folder contains processed data from the first two scripts:

+* all_array_visits.csv

+  + output of 01_clean_array_data.Rmd
-* all_array_visits.csv: output of 01_clean_array_data.Rmd.
-This contains one row for each time we recorded that a given bee was drinking at an artificial flower in one of the arrays
+  + This contains one row for each time we recorded that a given bee was drinking at an artificial flower in one of the arrays

+* all_dances.csv:

+  + output of 02)clean_hive_data.Rmd
-* all_dances.csv: output of 02)clean_hive_data.Rmd.
-This contains one row for every return to the hive we noted by a bee in which we counted at least one waggle run
+  + This contains one row for every return to the hive we noted by a bee in which we counted at least one waggle run

+* all_hive_visits.csv:

+  + output of 02_clean_hive_data.Rmd
-* all_hive_visits.csv: output of 02_clean_hive_data.Rmd.
-This contains one row for every return to the hive we noted, including hive visits where the bee performed no waggle runs
+  + This contains one row for every return to the hive we noted, including hive visits where the bee performed no waggle runs

+* combined_flower_array_data.csv:

+  + output of 01_clean_array_data.Rmd
-* combined_flower_array_data.csv: output of 01_clean_array_data.Rmd.
-This file contains the array visit data summarized by bee and date, including the first time we noted that bee at that array and the total time she would have during the trial to potentially dance to advertize the array
+  + This file contains the array visit data summarized by bee and date, including the first time we noted that bee at that array and the total time she would have during the trial to potentially dance to advertize the array

+* per_bee_summary.csv:

+  + output of 02_clean_hive_data.Rmd
-* per_bee_summary.csv: output of 02_clean_hive_data.Rmd.
-This file contains one row per bee with both the dance information (did she dance and if so, how many waggle runs?) and array information (when did we first note her visiting the array and how long did she have to potentially dance during the trial)
+  + This file contains one row per bee with both the dance information (did she dance and, if so, how many waggle runs?) and array information (when did we first note her visiting the array and how long did she have to potentially dance during the trial)

-Getting started- a list of steps indicating how a user can: clone your repository, access the data that you used, set up the data folders, and run the script to generate model results and maps.
-Full citations for data sources
-Full citations for any code sources that you used/modified
+## scripts

+* 01_clean_array_data.Rmd:

+  + input: "FeederVisits" csv files from data folder
+  + output: cleaned_data/all_array_visits.csv, cleaned_data/combined_flower_array_data.csv

+* 02_clean_hive_data.Rmd:

+  + input: "VideoAnalysis" csv files from data folder, cleaned_data/combined_flower_array_data.csv
+  + output: cleaned_data/all_dances.csv, cleaned_data/all_hive_visits.csv, cleaned_data/per_bee_summary.csv

+* 03_regression_analyses.Rmd:

+  + input: cleaned_data/all_dances.csv, cleaned_data/per_bee_summary.csv
+  + output: none currently, in future it will create files with model results

+* 04_boxplots.Rmd:

+  + input: cleaned_data/all_dances.csv, cleaned_data/per_bee_summary.csv
+  + output: all "Boxplot" jpg files in figures folder

+* 05_cumulative_figures.Rmd:

+  + input: cleaned_data/all_dances.csv, cleaned_data/all_hive_visits.csv
+  + output: all "Lineplot" jpg files in figures folder

+## figures

+This folder contains all figures made using ggplot in scripts 04 and 05.

+# Getting started

+If you clone this repository, all the necessary data will be in the data folder.
+You will need to install several packages before running the R notebook scripts:

+* DHARMa 0.4.6
+* tidyverse 2.0.0
+* nlme 3.1-160
+* lme4 1.1-31

+I recommend using the R notebooks in R Studio.
+If you run them in the order indicated by the file slugs ("01_" to "05_"), they will create the necessary files and folders.